Aircoookie/WLED-Docs/docs/features/multi-strip.md

 ### ESP8266

 - There is a maximum of 3 strips supported.
-- Although is highly recommended to use two specific LED pins, GPIO1 (TX) and GPIO2 (D4), since they allow for hardware driving.
+- It is highly recommended to use two specific LED pins, GPIO1 (TX) and GPIO2 (D4), since they allow for hardware driving.
 - It is recommended to use 512 LEDs/pin for good performance for a total of 1024 LEDs.
 - 800 LEDs/pin for a total of 1600 has been confirmed working, but is not recommended for good performance and reliability.
 - Using GPIO1 will disable serial debugging.
 If you need it, you can't use a strip on this pin.